MunawarRaza/prometheus/README.md

 2. Exporters

-    These are miniprocessors which collect the data from the current server and server to the prometheus server.
+    These are miniprocessors which collect the data from the current server and serve to the prometheus server.
 Different exporter are
     - Node exporeter
     - Apache
     - MySQL